Point Arena Lighthouse: A 115 Foot Tall Historic Lighthouse

-When traveling on the 2 mile dirt road that leads to the Point Arena Lighthouse you will feel as if you have transformed to a simpler time in California’s history.
-The two lane Highway 1 melts into the distance and all that is before you is a tall lighthouse sitting out on the bluffs.
-At 115 feet, this is one of the most majestic lighthouses on the California coast and at $5 for a ticket to the top it is a must visit during any Pacific Coast Highway roadtrip.
+When traveling on the two mile dirt road that leads to the Point Arena Lighthouse, you will feel as if you have transformed to a simpler time in California’s history.
+The two-lane Highway 1 melts into the distance, and all that is before you is a tall lighthouse sitting out on the bluffs.
+At 115 feet, this is one of the most majestic lighthouses on the California coast, and at $5 for a ticket to the top, it is a must-visit during any Pacific Coast Highway road trip.

 - $5 to go to the top

 - Address: 45500 Lighthouse Rd, Point Arena, CA 95468

 The lighthouse at Point Arena was constructed in 1870.
 The brick tower included large iron balcony supports and a large massive residence that could house several families.
 In April 1906, a devastating earthquake struck lighthouse though, and both the residence and the lighthouse were so damaged they had to be destroyed.
 A team was created to rebuild the lighthouse, and it began operation in 1908, nearly 18 months after the quake.
 This lighthouse was taken over by a non-profit in 1984, which is who operates it today.

 As you are driving to the lighthouse, you must stop at the small turnout on the left-hand side about 3/4ths of the way to the lighthouse.
 This view was one of my favorites on my entire Highway 1 road trip.
 The way that the water crashes against the bluffs and the bluffs lead your eye to the lighthouse in the distance is a magical place for photography or just standing in awe.